-Wi-Fi associations, disassociations and Bluetooth information were also tested, being encountered lots of information about the processes that the phone does in the background such as, Bluetooth bond state changes, when the discovery process starts, the connection status, when Bluetooth is turned off, and the internal broadcast states numbers for those transitions.
-The information extracted gives us an overview of the internal protocol process.
+Wi-Fi associations, disassociations and Bluetooth information were also tested, and lots of information was encountered about the processes that the phone does in the background such as, Bluetooth bond state changes, when the discovery process starts, the connection status, when Bluetooth is turned off, and the internal broadcast states numbers for those transitions.
+The extracted information can offer an overview of the internal protocol process.

-Other great point of focus throughout the dissertation, was the audio on the phone calls.
+Other great point of focus throughout the project was the study of the audio on the phone calls.
 Android has three phone states IDLE, OFFHOOK and RINGING.
 These states could be seen on the logfile, along with other state updates, notifications, requests and more interesting yet, call ends, drops or hang ups timestamps.
 In the snippet 5.2, it is shown an example of a call establishment.